 The Web Sites may contain content that is supplied by a third party, and those third parties may collect Usage Information and your Device Identifier when pages from the Web Sites are served to you.
 In addition, when you are on the Web Sites you may be directed to other services that are operated and controlled by third parties that we do not control.
 We are not responsible for the data collection and privacy practices employed by any of these third parties or their services and they may be tracking you across multiple sites and may be sharing the results of that tracking with us and/or others.
 For example, if you “click” on a link, the “click” may take you off the Web Sites onto a different site.
 These other sites may associate their Tracking Technologies with you, independently collect data about you, including Personal Information, and may or may not have their own published privacy policies.
 We encourage you to note when you leave our Web Sites and to review the third-party privacy policies of all third-party websites and exercise caution in connection with them.

 We understand the importance of protecting children’s privacy in the interactive world.
-We are a business-to-business service and do not use the Web Sites to knowingly collect personal information from children under the age of thirteen (13) that requires parental notice and consent under the Children’s Online Privacy Protection Act (“COPPA”) without such parental consent.
-If you are a child under 13 years of age, you are not permitted to use the Web Sites and should not send any information about yourself to us through the Web Sites.
-In the event that we become aware that we have collected personal information from any child, we will dispose of that information in accordance with COPPA and other applicable laws and regulations.
-If you are a parent or guardian and you believe that your child under the age of 13 has provided us with personal information without COPPA-required consent, please contact us at email@example.com.
+We do not use the Web Sites to knowingly collect personal information from children under the age of eighteen (18).
+If you are a child under 18 years of age, you are not permitted to use the Web Sites and should not send any information to us through the Web Sites.
+If you are a parent or guardian and you believe that your child under the age of 18 has provided us with personal information, please contact us at firstname.lastname@example.org.

 We endeavor to incorporate commercially reasonable safeguards to help protect and secure your Personal Information.
 No data transmission over the Internet, mobile networks, wireless transmission or electronic storage of information, however, can be guaranteed to be 100% secure.
 Please note that we cannot ensure the security of any information you transmit to us, and you use our Web Sites and provide us with your information at your own risk.